arcalot/arcalot.github.io/docs/arcaflow/index.md

 **Here are some of the features that make Arcaflow a unique solution to the below alternatives:**

 - Designed for complex branching-action workflows and parallelization
-- Prioritizes data passing and management via strong typing and schemas to ensure machine readabilitly, workflow validation, and data integrity
+- Prioritizes data passing and management via strong typing and schemas to ensure machine readability, workflow validation, and data integrity
 - Runs actions as plugins via container orchestrator APIs
 - Engine is deployed as a single Golang binary, and plugins are run as containers, minimizing dependencies and maximizing portability
 - Workflows are designed to be explicitly version controlled to ensure portability to other environments without code or feature drift